 SPECIAL EDUCATION (EC §56000 et seq., 20 USC §1401 et seq.): Both California and United States law require that a free appropriate public education (FAPE) in the least restrictive environment (LRE) be offered to qualified pupils with disabilities.

-Information on pupil eligibility, procedural safeguards, and additional matters is available from the Special Education Department.
+Information on pupil eligibility, procedural safeguards, and additional matters is available from the Special Education Department and at www.sausd.us/specialeducation.

-The parent and the District shall have the right to electronically record the proceedings of individualized education program meetings on an audio tape recorder.
+The parent and the District shall have the right to electronically record the proceedings of individualized education program (IEP) meetings on a recording device.
 The parent and the District shall notify the members of the individualized education program team of their intent to record a meeting at least 24 hours prior to the meeting.
-If the District initiates the notice of intent to audiotape record a meeting and the parent objects or refuses to attend the meeting because it will be tape recorded, then the meeting shall not be recorded on an audio tape recorder.
-Limited exceptions to the above guidelines may be made for special needs situations with prior approval of the Principal/designee.
+If the District initiates the notice of intent to record a meeting and the parent objects or refuses to attend the meeting because it will be recorded, then the meeting shall not be recorded.
+Limited exceptions to the above guidelines may be made for special needs situations with prior approval of the Principal/administrative designee.

-RIGHTS OF DISABLED PUPILS AND THEIR PARENTS (EC §56031, §56329): Under the Individuals with Disabilities Education Act (IDEA) which was formerly known as Public Law 94-142, disabled children between the ages of birth to 21 are entitled to a free and appropriate education, offering the same variety of programs and services that children without disabilities enjoy, including placement in the least restrictive environment.
+RIGHTS OF STUDENTS WITH DISABILITIES AND THEIR PARENTS (EC §56031, §56329): Under the Individuals with Disabilities Education Act (IDEA) which was formerly known as Public Law 94-142, disabled children between the ages of birth to 21 are entitled to free and appropriate education, offering the same variety of programs and services that children without disabilities enjoy, including placement in the least restrictive environment.
 Parents are entitled to receive a full explanation of procedural safeguards and a description of any proposed action regarding their children and the basis for such action.
 They are also entitled to give voluntary consent for educational assessment and placement and to participate in the annual instructional planning meeting for their children.
 Parents are entitled to copies of their child's assessment documents and may request an independent educational assessment.
 Also, under Education Code 56380, parents are entitled to request reviews of individualized education program (IEP) documents.
-Special Education classes should help the pupil progress and have as much contact with general education pupils as possible.
+Special Education classes are designed to help the student make progress and have as much contact with general education students as possible.
+If, at some point throughout this process, parents and the school personnel might disagree about some aspect of the child's special education program.
+At any time, parents can request in writing that another IEP meeting be held to discuss specific concerns and/or desired outcomes.
+The District will schedule the IEP meeting within thirty days.
+If parents disagree with a district assessment. they have the right to request an Independent Educational Evaluation (IEE) at public expense.
+However, the LEA may initiate a due process hearing to show that its evaluation is appropriate.
 If the programs are unable to do this or if appropriate programs are unavailable in the district, the parent may appeal the placement, have a private diagnosis, or request services in a private nonsectarian school.